Unfair contract terms

 The CMA has also produced a series of short, animated videos help businesses understand more about the law on using unfair terms and conditions with consumers.

-The CMA has published Care Homes: Consumer law Advice for Providers, which gives care homes advice on such matters as what information they should give to potential residents, how to ensure their contract terms are not unfair, and how to handle complaints fairly.
+The CMA's Care Homes: Consumer law Advice for Providers gives care homes advice on such matters as what information they should give to potential residents, how to ensure their contract terms are not unfair, and how to handle complaints fairly.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.